 char and varchar (Transact-SQL)

-Character data types that are either fixed-length, char, or variable-length, varchar.
+Character data types that are either fixed-size, char, or variable-size, varchar.
 Starting with SQL Server 2019 preview, when a UTF-8 enabled collation is used, these data types store the full range of Unicode character data and use the UTF-8 character encoding.
 If a non-UTF-8 collation is specified, then these data types store only a subset of characters supported by the corresponding code page of that collation.

 When n isn't specified in a data definition or variable declaration statement, the default length is 1.
 If n isn't specified when using the CAST and CONVERT functions, the default length is 30.